 The Online Application: Avoid the Bumps in the Road

 Two problems can arise when students apply online, but you can avoid them.
 First, students who use email and other interactive Internet options for casual correspondence may have a tendency to write their online applications in their usual “email language.”
-But online applications should be just as literate and error-free as their traditional counterparts.
-That means no Internet abbreviations or emoticons, and a well-proofread essay.
-This advice seems obvious, but some admission officers have noticed that the quality of some online applications have been questionable.
+Do not use Internet abbreviations or emoticons, and make sure to proofread your essay.
 You should also remember to seek the advice of your counselor before clicking "send."
 The swift tempo of applying online should not distract you from navigating a checklist of application deadlines and necessary components with your counselor.

 The second problem stems from the relative ease of applying online: submitting too many applications.
 No matter how easy it may be to push a button and send yet another application, submitting a large number of applications often makes your final decision more difficult.
 It's better to spend some time researching colleges and narrowing your list rather than applying to a bunch of colleges you don't know much about.